 To measure their progress Chester County has set up a goal of five billion steps and five thousand registered by the end of the year.

 To date they have just over three billion steps logged and nearly 4000 registered.

 Five Walking Tours in and around West Chester

 To achieve these goals the County has set a few things in motion.
 One of which is establishing permanent walking tours.
-So far they have established five city walks that track along safe, well-lit streets and hit upon points of interest in the area.
+So far they have established five city walks, including West Chester, that track along safe, well-lit streets and hit upon points of interest in the area.

-There is now a WalkWorks trail that loops through West Chester.
-The route is 2.4 miles long and steps from Chestnut to Gay to Market down to S. Brandywine over to Sharpless and back up High Street.
+The West Chester route is 2.4 miles long and steps from Chestnut to Gay to Market down to S. Brandywine over to Sharpless and back up High Street.

 There’s also a map with points of historical interest marked including the courthouse, Chester County Historical Society and the Church of the Holy Trinity.

 In addition to West Chester there are also walks in Coatesville, Phoenixville and Kennett Square.